Inria-Empenn/narps_open_pipelines/docs/description.md

 #                         the sub dictionary of team description
 #  --json                output team description as JSON
 #  --md                  output team description as Markdown
+#  --config CONFIG       custom configuration file to be used

 narps_description -t 2T6S --json
 # {